juliuskunze/jaxnet/DESIGN.md

 assert (2, ) == params.sequential.dense.bias.shape
 ```

-When `init_params` is called on different modules, it can assign different names to parameters corresponding to the same shared module.
+When `init_params` is called on different modules, parameters corresponding to the same shared module can be different (have different indices) between the two calls.
 When `init_params` is called on the same module twice, parameter names are guaranteed to be identical.

 Parameter sharing cannot happen accidentally, since module object identity is always unique.